-We financed this acquisition through a term loan and a revolving credit facility.
-The term loan has an eighteen month maturity and the revolving facility has a three year maturity.
-The interest rate for the credit agreements is based on our option of either the lender's prime rate, the federal funds rate or the LIBOR rate in effect at the time of the borrowings and is adjusted monthly, bimonthly, quarterly or semi-annually.
-The credit agreements contain restrictive financial covenants that require us to maintain a minimum level of partners' capital as well as debt-to-earnings, interest coverage and capital expenditure coverage ratios.
+We financed this transaction with borrowings under a revolving credit facility which has a three year maturity.
+The interest rate for this borrowing is based on our option of either the lender's base rate plus a spread or LIBOR plus a spread in effect at the time of the borrowing.
+The revolving credit facility contains restrictive financial covenants that require us to maintain a minimum level of partners' capital as well as maximum debt-to-EBITDA and minimum fixed charge coverage ratios.